 Felonies carry heavier penalties and so judges are more careful when making their decisions.
 They will often rely on a presentence investigation to get all the facts straightened out.
 Interviews with relevant individuals such as the offender, the family, the employer, and so forth can be included.
 The report that will come out of this as well as the recommendation made by the probation officer will carry significant weight.
 However, the judge still has the sole power to decide on the case.

-In addition to the interviews, other details like the offender's drug and alcohol test results, ties to the community, employment history, financial records, criminal history, residential status, and so forth may be included.
+In addition to misdemeanors and felony charges, the interviews, other details like the offender’s drug and alcohol test results, ties to the community, employment history, financial records, criminal history, residential status, and so forth may be included.

 The presiding judge may opt to send the guilty party into probation.
 For the meantime, the prison sentence is suspended and the offender is expected to follow the rules set for this time period.
 Those who wish to avoid jail would be wise to adhere to these rules.
 Misdemeanor charges may result in unsupervised probation wherein the periodic reporting of activities to the assigned officer is a must.
 This can be done through mail for convenience.
 Supervised probation, meanwhile, entails actual meetings with the officer typically on a monthly basis.
 Testing and monitoring are far stricter.